eamars/OpenTrickler/Manual/assembly.md

 ![powder_hopper_install_screw.png](Resources/powder_hopper_install_screw.png)

 Lastly, slide the powder hopper to the top of the rear body.
 Make sure to push the powder hopper all the way in.
-The rear body adapter should sit flush with th rear body assembly.
+The rear body adapter should sit flush with the rear body assembly.

 ![powder_hopper_install_to_rear_body.png](Resources/powder_hopper_install_to_rear_body.png)